OCA/stock-weighing/stock_weighing/readme/CONFIGURE.md

 - Allow to show the units of measure in your config settings if isn't ready yet.
 - Add some products with a unit of measure of the weight category (kilograms, grams, etc.).
 - Place some pending operations for those products.

+If you want to use the weighing system for other operations you can set the configuration parameter `stock_weighing.any_operation_actions` to a true value.
+You'll be a able to record other values.